 The musician then plucks the string or uses a bow like a violin to cause it to vibrate and create the sound.

-To change the pitch of the instrument, the player then can press down on one of 25 steps along the length of the box, each of which is a half-step difference in pitch.
+To change the pitch of the instrument, the player can then press down on one of 25 steps along the length of the box, each of which is a half-step difference in pitch.

 Its invention is thought to have been for the church as most congregations couldn’t afford an expensive organ.